mnemnion/loon/notes/clu/syntax.md

 ###Keywords

-`#` followed by a symbol, with no whitespace, defines a keyword.
+`#` followed by a symbol, with no whitespace, defines a [keyword](keyword.md).
+We may call this a tag.

-Keywords are always equal to themselves, and never refer to another value.
+Keywords, which we may call tags, are always equal to themselves, and never refer to another value.
+They are a string which meets the format requirements to be a symbol.

 #### Reminder